 Each of the two Administrations may collect, in respect of delivery to the Customs and clearance through the Customs such fee as it may from time to time fix for similar services in its parcel post relations with other countries generally.

 CUSTOMS AND OTHER NON-POSTAL CHARGES

-Customs charges and all other non-postal charges shall be paid by the addressees of parcels, except as provided otherwise in this Agreement and Detailed Regulations.
+Customs charges and all other non-postal charges shall be paid by the addressees of parcels, except as provided otherwise in these Regulations and Detailed Rules.

 WAREHOUSING CHARGE